Michigan Rear End Car Accidents: What You Need To Know

-Is an at-fault driver negligent for causing a rear end car accident?
+Is an at-fault driver negligent for causing a rear end car accident in Michigan?

 An at-fault driver “shall be deemed prima facie guilty of negligence” for causing the crash if the evidence shows that while “traveling in a certain direction” he or she “overtook and struck the rear end of another vehicle proceeding in the same direction.”
 (MCL 257.402(a))

-Can a vehicle owner be negligent for causing a rear end car accident?
+Can a vehicle owner be negligent for causing a rear end car accident in Michigan?

 In “appropriate cases,” the owner of the vehicle that strikes the back end of another vehicle “shall be deemed prima guilty of negligence.”
 (MCL 257.402(a))

-Can a driver’s employer be negligent for causing a rear end car accident?
+Can a driver’s employer be negligent for causing a rear end car accident in Michigan?